Exclusive - GM and China’s SAIC to push into Indonesia with no-frills vans

 Stiff competition will come from Toyota and other Japanese brands, which control over 90 percent of the auto market in Indonesia.

+James Chao, Asia-Pacific managing director of consultants IHS Automotive, said the Wuling multi-purpose microvans were a good fit for Indonesia, but there was plenty of work to do.

+"Creating brand awareness for a new entrant, as well as establishing a widespread and effective distribution network in a challenging geographic footprint will also be key success factors," Chao said.
+"The established players in Indonesia aren’t standing still, with Toyota and Daihatsu fiercely defending its dominating share and Nissan and Honda aggressively expanding their product line-up."

-The GM-SAIC move largely mirrors a strategy being pursued by Japan’s Nissan Motor Co, which has revived Datsun, a brand name it retired in the 1980s, to market cars affordable to middle-class consumers in countries such as Indonesia, India, Russia and South Africa.
+The GM-SAIC move has much in common with the strategy of Japan’s Nissan, which has revived the Datsun brand it retired in the 1980s to market cars affordable to middle-class consumers in countries such as Indonesia, India, Russia and South Africa.
 Nissan began selling a Datsun in Indonesia last May starting at 87.9 million rupiah ($6,968).

 Daihatsu, a small car specialist affiliated with Toyota, is scrambling to come up with $5,000 cars and is trying to compete in Indonesia with Datsun and Suzuki, which also focuses on no-frills mass-market cars.

-The new GM-SAIC venture suggests their global emerging-market strategy might be picking up a head of steam.
+The new GM-SAIC venture suggests their global emerging-market strategy might be building a head of steam.

-GM’s top executives including former chief executive Dan Akerson have previously said GM and SAIC were likely to cooperate beyond India, where they have been selling Wuling-designed microvans.
+GM’s top executives including former chief executive Dan Akerson have previously said GM and SAIC were likely to cooperate beyond India.

-Tsien said the new joint venture aims eventually to export its affordable cars out of Indonesia to neighbouring markets in Southeast Asia.
+Tsien said the new joint venture aims eventually to export out of Indonesia to neighbouring markets in Southeast Asia.

 The GM-SAIC partnership went global in 2010 when China’s biggest carmaker became a 50-percent partner, but SAIC nearly reversed that investment in 2012 by cutting its stake to 9 percent after the joint venture struggled.